xmxdeus/BlockchainFramework/README.md

 ## Examples

-Can be found inside examples.md file. _(need to add timestamps for networkmngr.py)_
+Can be found inside examples.md file.
+It shows how the two networkmngr.py instructins function. _(need to add timestamps for networkmngr.py)_

 ## To Do